Podcast: Play in new window | Download (Duration: 1:20:34 — 73.8MB) | Embed

-Thanks for listening, everyone!
-The show email is somuchpingle@gmail.com, and there’s also a So Much Pingle group on Facebook, for discussion, comments, feedback, suggestions, robot burrow-cams, herp confessions, tips for herping better, etc.
+And as always, please keep the comments and suggestions coming!
+The show email is somuchpingle@gmail.com, and there’s also a So Much Pingle group on Facebook, for discussion, comments, feedback, suggestions, herp confessions. nights at the museum, tips for herping better, etc.

 Stay tuned for more episodes!
 And don’t forget to herp better!